Went to see the re-make of

 There is a real sense in which the Eucharist is a cover version or re-make of the past: the Last Supper or the life and teaching of Jesus.
 It too risks being no more than a repeat of something too well known and dulled of meaning.
 Somehow it has to be a re-make that has a purpose for contemporary participants.
 Maybe that explains the penchant some celebrants have for staged gimmicks in an attempt to reach secular man.
 But remaining faithful to the original script does not necessitate dull repetition.
 Intelligent reading, good preaching, well chosen music all contribute to a fresh re-make of the age-old story with relevance to today's world.
 Or so it should!

-Back to The Magnificent 7.
+The Magnificent 7.
 I am not sure this re-make adds anything new to justify its 130 minutes of our time, or the big-name lineup of Hollywood stars involved.
 But I do hope that our local parish can manage each Sunday to do its re-make with more success, if much less time and cost!